 Bisphenol A (BPA) Urine Testing is done to detect chemicals like bisphenol A that occurs mostly through digestion of food and liquids that have been stored and heated in plastic materials.
 This test also measures Triclosan which biaccumulates in the body and is considered to block thyroid activity affecting metabolism and thyroid hormone signaling.

 Another chemical this urine testing lets us know about is 4-Nonylphenol which is often used as a surfactant, found in industrial detergent, foaming agents, dispersants, and emulsifiers.
 Most exposure is through the skin.
 This toxin is a endocrine disruptor and all endocrine disruptors have been shown to lead to cancer.

 Urine Testing can be ordered in Dr. Carly's Store!

-A dedicated food political activist & a leading voice in Healthcare.
+A mother first, healthcare provider second.
+Driven political activist & a leading voice in healthcare.